ssadedin/bpipe/docs/Language/Load.md

 pipeline stages and variables within that branch to have different values and behavior.

+**Note**: Although you can override the definition of individual pipeline stages dynamically within a branch using `load`, currently overriding the definition of a segment is not supported.

 ### Examples

 **1. Include a file "dependencies.groovy" explicitly into your pipeline**